JuliaLang/juliaup/README.md

 curl -fsSL https://install.julialang.org | sh
 ```

 in a shell.
-Note that the Mac and Linux version are considered prerelease, have known bugs and might often break.
+Although `juliaup` offers a reliable and seamless experience on Mac and Linux, these versions are still in development and thus are considered prerelease.

 #### Command line arguments